Mikey first joined our YMCA when he was 16 because of issues at home.

-Being away from the family was weird, standing on my own two feet was daunting, having to sort out rent and benefits was difficult to start with but staff helped with it, they sat down with me and explained it all to me.
+“Being away from my family was weird, standing on my own two feet was daunting, having to sort out rent and benefits was difficult to start with but staff helped, they sat me down and explained it all to me.

-When I first came here, I was trying to find myself and trying to fit in, which is when the problems started.
+When I first came here I was trying to find myself and trying to fit in, which is when the problems started.
 I was rebelling against staff as I thought people would think I was cool.
 Then I got asked to leave.

 I can come in and say that I am having a bad day but staff will respect that and talk to me.
 You give what you want to take out.
 The majority of my long-term friendships are with people that I have met at the YMCA”.

 “I look at where I am now to where I was this time last year.
 I was doing nothing, smoking drugs, just passing the day.
 I now want to find a job, I know people here would be pleased for me if I got a job.
 When I do get one, I will still find time to come to the YMCA.
 It’s like me and the YMCA are an elastic band – I’ll go so far and then come back.
-It feels like home.
+It feels like home”.

 “The YMCA has made me the person I am today”